Generic Name: amphetamine and dextroamphetamine (am FET a meen and DEX troe am FET a meen)

 How should I take amphetamine and dextroamphetamine?

 Amphetamine and dextroamphetamine may be habit-forming.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
+Misuse can cause addiction, overdose, or death.
 Keep the medication in a place where others cannot get to it.
-Selling or giving away this medicine is against the law.
+Selling or giving away amphetamine and dextroamphetamine is against the law.

 You may take this medicine with or without food, first thing in the morning.